Accompanied Prince Eugene in Italy

 Nagler, Monogramists, V, 1210 mentioning the sheet; Catalog Davidsohn II, 830.

-The brilliant , though somewhat time-marked impression of the J. H. Anderhub Collection, partly with tiny(est) up to even 5 mm wide margin, partly trimmed to platemark or, so partially above, to the border of the image.
+The brilliant, albeit slightly time-marked impression of the J. H. Anderhub collection, partly with tiny(est) up to even 5 mm wide margin, partly trimmed to platemark or, so partially above, to the border of the image.
 Did not figure, as further prints, too, in the 1963 book sale of the “Bibliotheca Hippologica I. H. Anderhub” (Yale Center for British Art: “… the bulk of this collection, with the exception of some individual prints and plates, was sold in 1963”).

-Huchtenburgh’s special familiarity with van der Meulen’s works for once based on his temporary education at him, but all the more corresponded with his own style, too, “in the taste of Audran’s school”.
+Huchtenburgh’s special familiarity with van der Meulen’s works for once based on his temporary education with this, yet all the more corresponded with his own style “in the taste of Audran’s school”, too.
 And what Nagler records for the latter – “virtually painted with the needle and the chisel” – therefore also makes up the graphic charm of the present sheet, whose excellent drawing of the horses – especially typical for Huchtenburgh’s painted œuvre, too – should be mentioned expressly: